Overview

 Other treatment options

 A person with voyeuristic interests may also find ways to appropriately engage in the behavior, such as joining communities where they can participate in consensual voyeurism.
-This strategy can be a way to responsibly channel their sexual interests respectfully and legally.
+This strategy can be a way to responsibly channel their sexual interests in voyeurism respectfully and legally.

 Self-care

 Self-care can be a critical option for people living with voyeuristic disorder.
-Working on self-care at home in combination with therapy and medication can be an effective way to reduce symptoms and improve mental health.
+Working on self-care at home in combination with therapy and medication can be an effective way to reduce voyeuristic disorder symptoms and improve mental health.
 A few self-care strategies include the following:

 • Exercise: Exercise is an effective way to improve mental well-being on a daily basis, as it can increase endorphins in the brain, which offers a mood boost and can improve mental health overall.
 At least 30 minutes of exercise daily can be sufficient.